Indian Military Academy: Campus

 The Chetwode Building and the Drill Square.

 The academy is in the Doon Valley (Dronacharya Ashram), (Note: As legend goes, Dehradun was the site of the academy of Dronacharya, where the Pandavas, Kauravas and other princes trained.)
 Uttarakhand.
 National Highway 72, the Dehradun–Chakrata Road, separates the North and South Campus.
 The campus of the academy covers an area of 1400 acre.
 The Chetwode Hall on the drill square, built in 1930, houses the administrative headquarters of IMA and is also the hub of academic training.
-It has lecture halls, computer labs and a cafe.
+It has lecture halls, computer labs, and a cafe.
 On the opposite side of the drill square is the Khetarpal Auditorium.
 Opened in 1982, it has a seating capacity of over 1,500.
 A newer wing of the Chetwode building, added in 1938, houses the central library.
 It has over 100,000 volumes and subscriptions to hundreds of periodicals from across the world, in addition to multimedia sections.
 In addition, there are two branch libraries closer to the cadet barracks across the campus.

 The IMA museum on the campus displays artifacts of historic importance such as the pistol of Lieutenant General Amir Abdullah Khan Niazi of the Pakistan Army, given upon his surrender to Lt.
 Gen Jagjit Singh Aurora after signing the instrument of surrender to end the Bangladesh liberation war of 1971.
 A captured Pakistan Army Patton tank is also on the grounds.

 Athletic facilities

 The South Campus of IMA includes facilities such as the Somnath Stadium, with a seating capacity of 3,000, the Salaria Aquatic Centre, consisting of an Olympic sized swimming pool, and the Hoshiar Singh Gymnasium.
 The North Campus includes the polo ground along the Tons River.
-Tons Valley to the northwest of the campus is used for para-dropping, para-gliding, skydiving and battle training.
+Tons Valley to the northwest of the campus is used for para-dropping, para-gliding, skydiving, and battle training.
 Other facilities include stables with a stud farm, a small arms shooting range, and épée fencing from the modern pentathlon.

 War memorial

-The Prime Minister, Narendra Modi, signing the visitors' book at the War Memorial in Indian Military Academy.

 The IMA War Memorial commemorates the alumni of the academy who died in action.
 At the sanctum sanctorum of the memorial is a bronze statue of a gentleman cadet with a sword presenting arms.
 The memorial was inaugurated by Field Marshal Manekshaw on 17 November 1999, shortly after the conclusion of the Kargil War.
 IMA officers led and fought in the war, with some of them becoming household names in India for their gallantry.
 Among their ranks were two Param Vir Chakra recipients and eight Maha Vir Chakra recipients.
 In 2017, Lieutenant Ummer Fayaz Parray was the 847th name to be engraved on the War Memorial.